Approach

 Validation & Iteration

 Strong outcomes come from testing assumptions early and often.
-I use rapid validation to reduce risk, improve quality, and ensure teams are building the right thing before scaling.
+I use validation to reduce risk, improve quality, and ensure teams are building the right thing before scaling.

 Key Activities